soundsonacid/keepyrs/README.md

 it seems like for some reason you have to run the script twice for collateral to be recognized by the liquidator

 i tried sleeping i don't know what it is

+if `retrying` prints too many times just restart the script

+it's really finicky on localnet for some reason i'm just not sure why